unlock-protocol/docs/docs/unlock-protocol-litepaper.md

 Once minted, members and managers can extend, cancel, terminate, or even "destroy" a membership.

 Since these memberships are represented as NFTs, managers and members can define the metadata of the NFT itself.
 An NFT’s public metadata — for instance, the image associated with a particular token or collection — can be updated, changing the NFT’s associated artwork or visual representation.
-Similarly, an NFT’s private metadata (e.g member information, Dapp data, or references to associated assets) can also be updated after minting.
+Similarly, an NFT’s private metadata (e.g. member information, Dapp data, or references to associated assets) can also be updated after minting.

 ### Gate: Members-only access to perks, benefits, and resources